arangodb/aqbjs/README.md

 ### Function Call

-Creates a functon call for the given name and arguments.
+Creates a function call for the given name and arguments.

 `qb.fn(name)(...args)`